 This essay uses a centuries old manuscript on the occult that hides sophisticated ciphers to explore our changing relationship to what societies consider to be magical.
 It studies how magic has shifted over time from being prohibited within societies ruled by religion to being wielded as a tool for commerce by techno-governing bodies.
 The text charts how the unknown has taken on new faculties when evoked to entice consumers with technologies that work beyond our understanding, but also as a strategy to obfuscate the inner workings of computational products.
 It ultimately looks at the intertwining of State and corporate powers, as private companies increasingly take on civic roles — determining the spaces and grammars through which knowledge is built and the perception of what is real is permanently negotiated.

-Written in collaboration with Chris Hamamoto Edited by Ali Qadeer and Chris Lee Published by C Magazine
+Written in collaboration with Chris Hamamoto Commissioned by Ali Qadeer and Chris Lee Published by C Magazine

 These works explore the impact of machine vision models used to identify people, and the datasets with which they are trained.
 Putting into question the very act of organizing images as conceptual classes, they address both the in-transferability of meaning between images and concepts and the amplification of social biases always present in such a process.
 Under an ongoing search for what we understand as “fugitive images,” these explorations are artifacts at the margins of algorithmic vision and speculate on the possibility to escape the logics of computational representation.